Vinegar and Honey

 Ithican watched Sam leave and shrugged.
 “He’s more paranoid about me being Elven that I am.”

 Walking off the path he sat down and leaned against a tree.
 He was not one to pass up the opportunity for a nap these days.
 Ithican pulled the hood of his cloak over his eyes and listened to the birds singing their hearts out.

 The sound of pounding horse hooves came to his ears before the desperate cry for help.
-Ithican got up and stepped back onto the road.
-Coming from where he and Sam had been traveling a horse was galloping up the road, taking his terrified rider for a dangerous trip.
-It was a Human around Ithican’s own age.
-He seemed to have snapped the reins and lost a hold of them.
+Ithican got up and step back onto the road.
+Coming from where he had Sam had been traveling a horse was galloping up the road, taking his terrified rider for a dangerous trip.
+It was a Human around Ithican’s own age, and he seemed to have snapped the reins and lost a hold of them.
 The long side of the broken rein flapped wildly from the side of the horse’s foaming mouth, but the young man was far too busy trying to hold on to grab at it.